top of page

 Heavy grain/ high carbohydrate diets cause inflammation and wreak havoc on the body.
 The first step that I recommend is removing all grains and switching to a more appropriate diet.

-▶ Decrease inflammation in the body.
+• Decrease inflammation and oxidative stress in the body

 Swollen, impacted anal glands are a sign of inflammation.
 They cannot express properly.
 This can translate as a view point for the rest of the body.
-Where there is an isolated incident of inflammation in one area...
-There is likely more elsewhere.

-▶ Examine the animal's history of toxin exposure.
+• Evaluate the history of toxin exposure

 This includes environmental toxins such as fertilizers on the lawn, perfume, scented candles, unfiltered water...
 All the way to medications and vaccines.
 Plugged anal glands are the epitome of toxin buildup.
 Again, infection..
 Inflammation...
 The body is not filtering and releasing properly.
 Things are building up..
 And eventually, they will explode..
 Literally! *plugs nose*